| Working

 The Orange Order is deeply committed to helping those in

+need.
 Charitable giving is an essential part of Orangeism and it

 is not insular.
 Certainly we have our own charities but we